Lab 2: Asset Inventories and Site-Maps

 • Some lossless types are used in the web, e.g. .png and .svg, but these are not appropriate for photographs

-• other asset types may include videos, icons, ui elements (buttons), audio, fonts, palettes and databases.
+• other asset types may include videos, icons, ui elements (buttons), audio, fonts, palettes, databases, scripts, forms, and even metadata (data about data, e.g. alt-text).

 • During design the asset inventory should be created before or in parallel the sitemap.
 This way, you are ensuring that your site structure matches your content, and not the other way around.
 This is called content first design.